Cheetah : Acinonyx jubatus

 African wild dog : Lycaon pictus

-The African wild dog, also commonly referred to as the wild dog, Cape hunting dog and painted dog, is listed as Endangered in the National Red Data book (2004).
+The African wild dog, also commonly referred to as the wild dog, Cape hunting dog and painted dog, has been listed as Endangered in the National Red Data book (2004) for more than 20 years.
 The African wild dog is regarded as one of the most endangered predators in the world, but sadly it does not get as much attention as larger predators.

 Their migratory habits create difficulty in ascertaining the existing number of the wild population.
 In South Africa, however, it is estimated that there are more than 250 animals, including about 50 breeding pairs, in the wild.
-The total population of wild dogs is estimated at between 3 000 and 5 000 individuals worldwide.
+The total population of wild dogs is estimated at 6,600 individuals worldwide.

 African wild dogs require large protected areas with a suitably large prey base to support them.
 At this stage wild dog populations are limited to the Kruger National Park, Hluhluwe-Umfolozi, Marakele, Pilansberg and Venetia Game Reserves.